BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

      argument to ``new()`` will be interpreted as field data and won't affect refetch behavior.

+If you don't specify the value of a column when calling ``new()``, and there is no refetch, PyDO will assume that the default value is null and store ``None`` for that column.

 If a class is declared mutable and has a uniqueness constraint, it is possible to mutate an undeleted instance of it by calling::

     >>> poem['title']='Sayings of the Robo-Rabbi'

 or, equivalently, if ``use_attributes`` is true for the class::